SpaceManiac/HamSandwich/README.md

 ### Manual publishing

-Delete the `build/install/` folder, run `make install`, then zip and upload that folder's contents to publish a copy for your platform.
-For Emscripten builds, use the `build/webroot/` folder instead.
+Delete the `build/install/` folder, run `make install mode=release`, then zip and upload that folder's contents to publish a copy for your platform.
+For Emscripten builds, use `make install mode=release os=emscripten` and the `build/webroot/` folder instead.